mwerezak/stackscript/README.md

     >>> '2 2 +'%  // can also evaluate strings
     ] 4

 Unlike `%`, the invoke operator `!` executes the block in a new "scope".
 This means that only the top item on the parent stack is visible to the inside of the block.
 Also any names that are assigned inside the block remain local to the block.

+Whenever a block is invoked in a new "scope", the expression inside the block is evaluated and whatever remains on the stack after applying every symbol in the block is called the block's "results".
-All the results of invoking a block are added back to the parent stack.
+When using the `%` operator on a block, the results of the invocation are pushed back onto the parent stack.
+Effectively, the child stack is concatenated onto the end of the parent.

 An example, calculating the factorial: